 Backported fixes are available to the customers either through WSO2 Update Manager or the support channel (if the product version does not support WUM).

 For the release dates of all WSO2 products, see the Release Matrix.

 Once the fix for a particular true positive vulnerability is identified and the security advisories are created for all the affected product versions that are within the backporting policy, they need to be shared with all the WSO2 customers.
 This is done via a 'Customer Announcement' that happens on the last working day of the month.
 However, if the vulnerability was reported by a customer, then the fix is given to that particular customer without waiting until the monthly announcement.

 Announcing to the Public

 Once the customer announcement is done, we give a buffer period of 4 weeks for customers to apply the patches.
-After the buffer period, the vulnerability is publicly announced on the Security Advisories page, and the relevant patches are provided for the latest version of the product via the Security Patch Releases page.
-It is highly recommended to migrate older versions of the products to the latest to receive security fixes.
+After the buffer period, the vulnerability is publicly announced on the Security Advisories page.
+The contents of the public security advisory depends on several factors:

 WSO2 appreciates the efforts of security researchers to identify security vulnerabilities in our products.
 We give credits to such researchers in the relevant security advisories listed on the Security Advisories page and also include them in a dedicated Acknowledgments page.
 The inclusion to either page is done upon the researcher's consent.

-For more infomation on the acknowledgement process, see WSO2 Security Reward and Acknowledgement Program.
+For more information on the acknowledgement process, see WSO2 Security Reward and Acknowledgement Program.